ksindi/buildkite-monorepo-example/README.md

     # Run agent in a docker container scaled to the number of cpus
     cd buildkite-agent/ && make local
     ```
-You should see the number of agents at the top bar in buildkite appear
+You should see the number of agents at the top bar in Buildkite appear.

 ## Examples

 The following examples shows how the pipeline creation is dynamic depending on which projects
 were changed.